Fernando Hernández Leyva: Trial and conviction

 Shortly after, the trial of Hernández Leyva began.
 He was accused, along with three accomplices, of several counts of robbery and kidnapping, in addition to the 137 murders that ended up being attributed to him.
 The crimes, according to authorities, were committed over several years in the states of Morelos, Jalisco, Colima, Guanajuato and Michoacán.
 Shortly thereafter, however, the accused retracted his statements, and although he admitted to abducting a journalist and killing a police officer, he said that the bailiffs had beaten him into confessing, and that he was threatened that his wife would be raped if he did not plead guilty to the crimes.
-The authorities, however, did not comment on Leyva's statements.
+The authorities, however, did not comment on Hernández Leyva's statements.

 When Hernández Leyva was transferred to a penitentiary in the state of Morelos, there were public protests by people who wanted to take justice in their own hands.
 The criminal was put in maximum surveillance, since he had a record for escaping twice from prison before.
 The prosecutor, José Leonardo Castillo Pombo, said that a few days after the investigations began, the counts of death attributed to Leyva began to grow alarmingly.

-In April 1999, Leyva attempted to commit suicide in his cell.
+In April 1999, Hernández Leyva attempted to commit suicide in his cell.
 However, his weight caused the improvised rope to break (he weighed more than 150 kilos) and suffered nothing but abrasions on his neck.

 Little is known about the case of Fernando Hernández Leyva.
 He is currently in the "La Palma" prison and, if he completes his sentence, will be released in 2049, at 84 years of age.